Smriti Irani: Acting career

 Irani was one of the participants of the beauty pageant Miss India 1998 but couldn't reach the top 9, along with Gauri Pradhan Tejwani.
 In 1998, Irani appeared in a song "Boliyan" of the album "Saawan Mein Lag Gayi Aag" with Mika Singh.
 In 2000, she made her acting début with TV series Aatish and Hum Hain Kal Aaj Aur Kal, both of which aired on Star Plus.
 Apart from this, she acted in Kavita on DD metro.
-In mid-2000, Irani bagged the lead role of Tulsi Virani in Ekta Kapoor's production Kyunki Saas Bhi Kabhi Bahu Thi on Star Plus for which she holds the record of winning five consecutive ITA Award for Best Actress Popular and four Indian Telly Awards.
+In 2000, Irani bagged the lead role of Tulsi Virani in Ekta Kapoor's production Kyunki Saas Bhi Kabhi Bahu Thi on Star Plus for which she holds the record of winning five consecutive ITA Award for Best Actress Popular and four Indian Telly Awards.
+Kyunki.. was the most successful serial at that time, largely attributed to Irani's performance and chemistry with lead actors Amar Upadhyay and Ronit Roy.
 Irani had a fallout with the producer Ekta Kapoor and she left the show in June 2007 and was replaced by Gautami Kapoor.
 She made her comeback in May 2008 in a special episode, reconciling with Kapoor.
+In November 2008, Kyunki came to an end, leading to Irani's decline on TV.
+Irani's Tulsi avatar became a cultural phenomenon as she was seen as TV's highest paid actress at that time.

 In 2002, she played the epic character Sita in Zee TV's Ramayan along with Nitish Bharadwaj In 2006, Irani co-produced the show Thodi Si Zameen Thoda Sa Aasmaan under her banner Ugraya Entertainment and co-produced by Balaji Telefilms.
 She also played the lead role of Uma in it.
 In 2007, she produced the TV serial Virrudh for Sony TV and also portrayed the lead character of Vasudha in it.
 She produced Mere Apne for 9X and portrayed the protagonist alongside Vinod Khanna.
 She acted in a supporting role in Zee TV's Teen Bahuraaniyaan.

 In 2008, Irani along with Sakshi Tanwar hosted the show Yeh Hai Jalwa, a dance based reality show featuring celebrities along with their troops on 9X.
 In the same year she produced another show on Zee TV, Waaris which ended in 2009.
 In 2009, she appeared in a comedy show Maniben.com, aired on SAB TV.
 She also co-produced the show in collaboration with Contiloe Entertainment.
 In 2012, she worked in Bengali movie Amrita.

+In 2025, Irani returned to screen as her much loved character Tulsi Virani in Kyunki Saas Bhi Kabhi Bahu Thi 2 on StarPlus.